d3datadevelopment/OxLogIQ/README.en.md

 termination.
 Unfortunately, we cannot change this with simple ways, but we do add these messages to the log files of this extension.
 If you use rotating log files, the `oxideshop.log` file can simply be deleted if it exists.

+## Extending the logger

+OxLogIQ is designed to be as easy to extend as possible.
+If, for example, a handler or processor is missing for your application, you can simply add it.
+It is also possible to create a completely new stack.
+You can find implementation examples in the `examples` folder.

 ## Changelog

 See [CHANGELOG](CHANGELOG.md) for further information.

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue.
 Don't forget to give the project a star!
 Thanks again!

 - Fork the Project
 - Create your Feature Branch (git checkout -b feature/AmazingFeature)